GenAICHI 2025

 Contributing Your Work

-Submissions may be up to 4 pages long (references may appear on additional pages), following the CHI 2024 instructions for papers.
+Submissions may be up to 4 pages long (references may appear on additional pages), following the using the ACM Primary Article Template.

 The deadline for submissions and submission website is found at the top of the page.